daniel-wrench/space_stats/README.md

 2. `sbatch 2_batch_job.sh` *Only have to do this once, depending on the number of duplicate intervals to make, how much to gap each one, and what proportion of data to use for test set.* **Takes about 30min with 10 CPUs and 5G per CPU.**

     `2_process_data.py` takes the .pkl data (currently majority PSP) applies two major functions. **`mag_interval_pipeline_split()`** specifies the length of the data and the number of intervals to split it into, and the proportion to set aside for testing.
-This function splits the dataset into standardised intervals (mean 0 and standard deviation 1), then groups them into a training and test set, both of which are lists of dataframes.
-The intermediate outputs are a plot and the summary statistics of the first interval, before and after standardisation, and the dimensions of the final outputs. *The arguments I have specified to this function are to separate out 80% of input-output pairs for training, 20% for testing, for PSP.
+This function splits the dataset into standardised intervals (mean 0 and standard deviation 1), then groups them into a training, test, and validation set, all of which are lists of dataframes.
+The intermediate outputs are a plot and the summary statistics of the first interval, before and after standardisation, and the dimensions of the final outputs. *The arguments I have specified to this function are to separate out 70% of input-output pairs for training, 20% for testing, and 10% for validation, for PSP.
 For MMS, use 100% of intervals for testing.*

     To each of these sets, the second major function **`mag_interval_pipeline_gap()`** is applied separately, specifying the number of copies to make of each interval, the re-sampling frequency applied in `1_read_data.py`, and the minimum and maximum proportion of data to remove from each artificially gapped interval.